European court tells Russia to ensure two Britons do not face death penalty | Law-Order

 European court tells Russia to ensure two Britons do not face death penalty

+The ECHR said it had issued an order for interim measures, telling Russia it "should ensure that the death penalty imposed on the applicants was not carried out; ensure appropriate conditions of their detention; and provide them with any necessary medical assistance and medication".
+This month, the Russian parliament passed legislation to end the jurisdiction of Europe's top human rights court in Russia, and two weeks ago a Kremlin spokesman, in reference to another ECHR ruling, said Moscow no longer implemented its decisions.

-The European Court of Human Rights (ECHR) said on Thursday it had issued an order to Russia to ensure that the death penalty was not carried out against two Britons who were captured after fighting for Ukraine.
+The European Court of Human Rights (ECHR) said on Thursday it had issued an order to Russia to ensure that two Britons captured after fighting for Ukraine do not face the death penalty.

 Earlier this month, a court in the self-proclaimed Donetsk People's Republic (DPR) in eastern Ukraine sentenced British citizens Aiden Aslin and Shaun Pinner to death, accusing them of "mercenary activities".

-The European Court of Human Rights (ECHR) said on Thursday it had issued an order to Russia to ensure that the death penalty was not carried out against two Britons who were captured after fighting for Ukraine.

-Earlier this month, a court in the self-proclaimed Donetsk People's Republic (DPR) in eastern Ukraine sentenced British citizens Aiden Aslin and Shaun Pinner to death, accusing them of "mercenary activities".
 The ECHR said it had issued an order for interim measures, telling Russia it "should ensure that the death penalty imposed on the applicants was not carried out; ensure appropriate conditions of their detention; and provide them with any necessary medical assistance and medication".

-The men's families deny that the two, who were contracted to the Ukrainian armed forces, were mercenaries.
+This month, the Russian parliament passed legislation to end the jurisdiction of Europe's top human rights court in Russia, and two weeks ago a Kremlin spokesman, in reference to another ECHR ruling, said Moscow no longer implemented its decisions.
+The families of the two British men, who were contracted to the Ukrainian armed forces, deny that they were mercenaries.

+The ECHR said the Britons had joined the Armed Forces of Ukraine in 2018 and had been deployed to the city of Mariupol where Ukrainian soldiers in their brigade surrendered to the Russian forces in April.
+Russia's ambassador has said Britain has asked for Moscow's help - but Moscow has said Britain must approach the DPR.

 Britain has so far declined publicly to raise the issue with authorities in the DPR, whose independence is recognized only by Russia, instead of saying it hoped Kyiv could secure the men's release.
+The British foreign office had no immediate comment on the ECHR intervention.

+Earlier this month, British ministers criticized the same court for issuing interim measures which blocked the first planned deportation flight of illegal immigrants from Britain to Rwanda.
+The government later brought forward a bill that would give it the power to ignore ECHR rulings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)